About King Mojo Records

 Mojo Records

-After launching several Indy label hit singles in 1967 Atlantic Records recruited Dick Wooley to
+After launching several Indy label hits in 1967 Atlantic Records recruited Dick Wooley to

-head their record promotions in the Southeast and Midwest.
+head their record promotion in the Southeast and Midwest.
 Dick helped Atlantic launch

-several legendary Rhythm & Blues and Rock artists, many who were inducted in the
+several legendary Rhythm & Blues and Rock artists, many who are now inductees in the Rock and Roll

-and Roll Hall of Fame". ~ Working with Capricorn Productions when it was
+Hall of Fame. ~ Working with Atlantic Records distributed Capricorn Productions Dick

-Capricorn and created a tidal wave of hit records that introduced "Southern
+artists at Capricorn into a tidal wave of hit records that coined the term "Southern

-music promoter Dick Wooley designed Internet based King Mojo Records to showcase emerging artists in
+Internet based King Mojo Records to showcase emerging artists in contemporary Blues and

 by